 A sprain, much like a strain, occurs mostly due to external trauma.
 Also, excessive physical activities, such as lifting weights, running (sudden starts and stops), jumping, etc. are some of the prominent causes of a sprain.
 The symptoms include severe pain in the affected area, immobility of the joints, swelling and bruising.

-The treatment process may include the use of an MRI or ultrasound scan, which helps to determine soft tissue damage.
+The treatment process may include the use of an MRI or ultrasound scan to help determine soft tissue damage.
 Physical therapy may be recommended by the doctor to alleviate the pain and strengthen the injured area.